msdundar/notes-algorithms/18-where-to-go-next/README.md

 ## Linear programming

 Linear programming is used to maximize something given some constraints.
 Linear programming uses the Simplex algorithm.
-It's a complex algorithm, which is why I didn't include it in this book.
-If you're interested in optimization, look up linear programming!
+It's a complex algorithm, which is why it's not included here.